kunai-project/kunai-doc/versioned_docs/version-0.3.0/configuration.md

 # Optional
 # By default kunai is single-threaded if multi-threading
-# is desired specify the number of worker threads to use
+# is desired specify the number of worker threads to use.
+# Set to 0 to use the maximum number of CPUs
 # workers: null

 # Optional